-We evaluated the expected performance of the Camoco framework for a range of both of these parameters by simulating ideal GWAS scenarios using co-expressed GO terms (p < 0.05; Table 1).
+We evaluated the expected performance of the Camoco framework for a range of both parameters by simulating ideal GWAS scenarios using co-expressed GO terms (p < 0.05; Table 1).
 These ideal cases were then either subjected to a subset of genes being replaced by random genes (i.e. to simulate MCR but conserve term size) or adding functionally unrelated genes using SNP-to-gene mapping (i.e. to simulate FCR introduced by linkage).
 In both cases, simulated GWAS candidates (GO term set members) were subjected to varying levels of either FCR or MCR while tracking the number of GO terms that remained significantly co-expressed at each level.
-These simulations enabled us to explore a broad range of settings for these key parameters and establish whether our proposed approach actually had the potential to work in the maize GWAS setting.
+These simulations enabled us to explore a broad range of settings for these key parameters and establish whether our proposed approach had the potential to work in the maize GWAS setting.

 Fig 3

-Simulating GWAS-network overlap using Gene Ontology terms
+Simulating GWAS-network overlap using Gene Ontology Terms

 Several GWAS scenarios were simulated to assess the effect of noise on co-expression network overlap.
-Panel (A) shows an ideal GWAS were SNPs (blue points) map directly to candidate genes that are within the same biological process (i.e. a GO term) and have strong co-expression (green lines).
+Panel (A) shows an ideal GWA study where SNPs (blue points) map directly to candidate genes within the same biological process (i.e. a GO Term) and have strong co-expression (green lines).
 Signal is defined as the co-expression among the genes exclusive to the GO term.
 Noise in the overlap between GWAS and co-expression networks was introduced by varying two parameters: missing candidate gene rate (MCR) and false candidate gene rate (FCR).
 Panel B demonstrates the effect of a large proportion of missing candidate genes (e.g. MCR=2/5) on network signal.
 Likewise, panel (C) shows the effect of false candidate genes (FCR) on network overlap, either through false positive GWAS SNPs (orange points) or through imperfect SNP-to-Gene mapping (e.g. FCR=3/8).
 Here the additional candidate genes introduce co-expression noise (orange lines) that impedes the identification of network structure.

 Simulated GWAS datasets show robust co-expression signal to MCR and FCR